All the information on this page can be found in the following document:

 Yes, in the next few weeks various materials will be provided for ECO-account holders and boatmasters.
 These will include videos clearly explaining how the app is used in all standard and special scenarios.
 Process diagrams will also be provided for all standard and special scenarios.
 This information page will also be expanded to provide the most comprehensive overview possible.

-How to use the application is presented in the form of videos.
+How to use the application is presented in the form of videos (without sound).
 They explain how to:

 - Give boatmasters access to an ECO-ID